RetroDECK/ES-DE/USERGUIDE.md

 ### Apple II

+On Android only MAME4droid 2024 is supported for the apple2 system.
+Make sure you've read the _MAME4droid 2024 and MAME4droid_ section of the [Android documentation](ANDROID.md#mame4droid-2024-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

 On Linux the default emulator for the apple2 system is [LinApple](http://linapple.sourceforge.net) and on Windows it's [AppleWin](https://github.com/AppleWin/AppleWin).
 Additionally the alternative emulators [Mednafen](https://mednafen.github.io) and [MAME](https://www.mamedev.org) standalone are supported.
 On macOS there is a port of AppleWin available named [Mariani](https://github.com/sh95014/AppleWin) but it appears broken at the moment as it does not accept any command line parameters.
 So instead only Mednafen and MAME are supported on macOS.

 Depending on which Linux operating system you're using, LinApple may not be readily available and you may have to build it from source code or obtain a binary from somewhere on the Internet.
 See the [Using manually downloaded emulators on Linux](USERGUIDE.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details on where it needs to be installed.
 If you're using an OS with access to the AUR, such as Arch or Manjaro, then LinApple is available there.
 Note that you need to use the _linapple-git_ package as the regular _linapple_ package does not work correctly.